celluloid-camp/espectateur/README.md

 If this fails, you most certainly got your PostgreSQL server configuration or your `.env` file wrong.

+### Semantic Backend

+To run the semantic bakcend for semantic annotation, check: https://github.com/celluloid-camp/semantic-annotation and setup the project.

 ### Running the app in development mode

 At the root of your repository, run